djinna/docpad.gwenbell.com/src/documents/pages/saq.html.md

 At the same time, it's a very different thing than it was.
 I had to leave.

-F---book?
-Are you kidding me?
-It's the 2013 version of cocaine.
-I've been out for 2.5 years.
-If you're still on there, you're lost to me.

 ## Why are you living in a basement?
 Why are you living in America?
 How do you decide where to live?

 I moved into my grandmother's basement at the end of 2012.
 I'd traveled the globe looking for what's next in tech.
 It took me all over the world and I didn't find it out there.
 Actually, a lot of screens showed the same blue box that is F---book.
 That's where a lot of people were.
 I blame that addiction for killing off much of the ingenuity amongst entrepreneurs.
 Yes!
 Get mad and send angry emails if you want; I am 100% sure it's a cess pool in there.